autumoswitzerland/autumo-beetroot/README.md

 1. Stand-alone usage:

-	- beetRoot.sh start / beetRoot.bat start
+	- `beetRoot.sh start` / `beetRoot.bat start`

 		See shell-script if you need special modifications.
-The stand-alone beetRoot web-server reads the configuration 'cfg/beetroot.cfg'.
+The stand-alone beetRoot web-server reads the configuration `cfg/beetroot.cfg`.
 Most configuration parameters are used for servlet-container  operation too.
 All Configuration parameters are explained in the configuration file itself.

-	- Surf to 'http://localhost:8778' (8778 is the default port for the stand-alone server).
+	- Surf to http://localhost:8778 (8778 is the default port for the stand-alone server).

-	- The stand-alone server with its resources is packed into 'autumo-beetRoot-x.y.z.zip'.
+	- The stand-alone server with its resources is packed into `autumo-beetRoot-x.y.z.zip`.

-	- Use 'beetRoot.sh stop' / 'beetRoot.bat stop' to properly stop the stand-alone server.
+	- Use `beetRoot.sh stop` / `beetRoot.bat stop` to properly stop the stand-alone server.

 2. Servlet-container:

-	Throw 'beetroot.war' into tomcat 'webapps/' and throw 'beetroot-jetty.war' into jetty's 'webapps/' folder.
-Fire it up and surf to 'http://localhost:8080/beetroot'.
+	Throw `beetroot.war` into tomcat `webapps/` and throw `beetroot-jetty.war` into jetty's `webapps/` folder.
+Fire it up and surf to http://localhost:8080/beetroot.
 Configure your containers as you wish.
-We recommend running the beetroot webapp extracted, so any change on the HTML templates, the model configuration ('columns.cfg' for each entity) can be made on-the-fly.
+We recommend running the beetroot webapp extracted, so any change on the HTML templates, the model configuration (`columns.cfg` for each entity) can be made on-the-fly.

-If you want to keep everything under control use the archive 'autumo-beetRoot-web-x.y.z.zip'.
+If you want to keep everything under control use the archive `autumo-beetRoot-web-x.y.z.zip`.

 <p align="right">(<a href="#top">back to top</a>)</p>